 In most cases, rain is sufficient for cleaning solar panels.

-There are two ways, in general, of cleaning solar panels: Hiring professional and do it yourself.
+There are two ways, in general, of cleaning solar panels: Hiring a professional and do it yourself.

 The second one is cost-effective.